You Don't Need to Agree.

 “It’s not that big of a deal.”

-Each statement to feel seen dismisses the essence of another person, and the reality is, no matter how cerebral, intellectual, logical, or emotionally disconnected a person is, everyone hates to have their thoughts and feelings dismissed.
+Each statement to feel seen dismisses the essence of another person, and the reality is, no matter how cerebral, intellectual, logical a person is, everyone hates to have their thoughts and feelings dismissed.
 What’s a healthier way to communicate?
 It’s to “connect, then redirect.”

 “Connect and redirect” is coined from psychiatrist and author, Dr. Daniel Siegel in “The Whole Brain Child.”
 He noticed children had difficulty responding to their parent’s directives unless they felt emotionally connected to.
 Why?
-People have two brains: the emotional brain and the rational brain.
+People have two brains: an emotional brain and a rational brain.
 When a person is in their emotional brain they cannot connect to their rational brain.
 Essentially, parents needed to first calm a child’s emotional brain so they could access the rational brain (i.e. “pick up your toys;” “we need to leave;” “finish your dinner;” “stop hitting your sister”).
-The dirty little secret is, as adults, we’re no different.

 What are ways to emotionally connect to another person?
 Long, calm breaths; a slight touch on the shoulder or cheek; warm eye contact; body posture attuned to another; a bit of praise; a phrase of empathy or compassion, etc. When given this warm connection, a person’s nervous system regulates and he or she can use their whole brain to now better take in the next directive.